abrasive/shairport/LIBSOXR.md

-At the time of writing, the Raspbian image is `2015-01-31-raspbian` and it does not include `libsoxr`, nor is `libsoxr` available as a package via `apt-get`.
+The Raspbian image at the time of writing is `2015-01-31-raspbian`.
+It does not include `libsoxr`, nor is `libsoxr` available as a package via `apt-get`.
-It is, however, easy to compile, and works well with Shairport Sync on the Raspberry Pi.
+Libsoxr is, however, easy to compile, and works well with Shairport Sync on the Raspberry Pi.
 Here are very brief instructions to download, compile and install it so that it can be used with Shairport Sync.

 * Install `cmake`.
 This is used in the building of libsoxr:
 ```